bokumentation/ESP32-Arduino-as-Components-Starter/README.md

 This is a straighforward setup for integrating **Arduino-esp32** as an ESP-IDF components.
 An **internet connection** is required for automatic download of managed components.
 For other ESP32 chip types, refer to the **"Setting Up for Different ESP32 Chips"** section below.

 **Features:**
-- Straighforward setup for ESP32 (just clone then build and flash)
+- Straightforward setup for ESP32 (just clone then build and flash)
 - Support VS Code IntelliSense or Clangd extension.

 **You need:**